Eun Ji-won: 2017–2018: The 20th Anniversary

 On April 19, YG announced that Sechs Kies' album The 20th Anniversary would be released on April 28, 2017.
 Along with the release of the album, the album topped multiple charts around the world, a new mark in their status as hallyu stars.
 Sechs Kies continued to hold consecutive wins for the title track "Be Well" on MBC Music Core and won #1 on KBS Music Bank.

-On August 16, YG announced Eun Ji Won has officially signed individual contract with YG Entertainment.
+On August 16, YG announced Eun Ji Won has officially signed an individual contract with YG Entertainment.

 2019: Solo comeback

 On June 6, 2019, it was revealed the Eun would make a solo return to the music scene with his sixth album G1 on June 27.
 The lead single "I'm On Fire", featuring female vocalist Blue.D, was produced by YG producer Future Bounce and label-mate Winner's Mino, with lyrics written by Mino and Eun Ji-won himself.